Ganbate-Bangkit/C23-TR02_Talent-Recommender-System/README.md

 This is the step to implement the mockup into the front-end web page of our talent recommender system.
 1. Create a file index.html
    This is the main page of the website.
 Some of the important elements we use:
-    - In the **head** tag. there are **link** and **script** tags which are used to link several external files such as css files, JavaScript, and also the Bootstrap framework so that they can be linked to each other with the Index.html file.
+    - In the **head** tag, there are **link** and **script** tags, which are used to link several external files, such as css files, JavaScript, and the Bootstrap framework, so that they can be linked to each other with the Index.html file.
       ```
       <head>
       ...